 With your Flexible Spending Account:

 1. Visit a dermatologist since it is an FSA-eligible expense.
-Treatment must be medically necessary to qualify for your FSA.
+Treatment must be primarily for medical care to qualify for your FSA.

 - Acne treatment at the dermatologist office is covered by your FSA.

-- Treatments not covered include acid peels, laser hair removal, and face lifts.
+- Treatments not covered include cosmetic procedures such as acid peels, laser hair removal, and face lifts.

-- Botox can be covered if used to treat a medical condition.
+- Botox is not generally not eligible, but can be covered if used to treat a medical condition.
 Check in with your FSA provider if your plan allows it.

-2. Treat your skin with acne medications that are available with a prescription.
+2. Treat your skin with acne medications that are available with your FSA.

 3. Soak up the sun with FSA-eligible sunscreen.
 The arrival of spring and warmer temperatures mean it's even more important to adequately protect your skin.